Matthew King (Emmerdale): Storylines

 On the eve of Matthew's death, Carl and Jimmy were kicked out of Home Farm after the bailiffs arrived to reclaim their debts.
 At Matthew's funeral, Carl gave a eulogy about the kind young man he had been prior to their mother's death.
 Matthew's friends and family tried to reconcile the two very different sides of the man they'd lost.
 One of his biggest secrets was revealed after his death when Jimmy and Carl found out what he did to Rosemary's coffin.
 Matthew would constantly be referenced or mentioned during the subsequent events of the show, including at 2012 when Carl was killed by Cameron Murray (Dominic Power) after the truth about Tom's murder was finally revealed.

 Reception

-For his portrayal of Matthew actor Matt Healy was nominated for several awards at The British Soap Awards.
+For his portrayal of Matthew, Healy was nominated for several awards at The British Soap Awards.
 From 2006 to 2009 Healy was nominated for the "Villain of the Year" award at the award ceremony.
 Also in 2006 he was nominated for the "Sexiest Male" and "Best Actor" awards and his departure in December 2008 was nominated for "Best Exit" at the 2009 awards ceremony.
+He was also nominated for "Best Bad Boy" at the 2007 Inside Soap Awards.

 The character's final scenes were rapped by Ofcom who felt Emmerdale broke watershed guidelines by showing his death in a graphic manner.